 Signal feed

-The /signals/feed endpoint is particularly powerful.
+The /signals/feed endpoint is worth calling out specifically.
 It returns a chronological stream of all triggered signal events across your active configurations.
 Each entry includes the signal type, the matched company, a timestamp and the raw event data that triggered the match.

 {